cfanorthcos/safeaudit/SETUP.md

 - **Reference photos on questions**: in the question editor (Settings -> Question Library -> edit or add a question, and the same for each sub-question), you can now attach photos — e.g. a photo showing scoop handles pointing the correct direction.
-They're hosted for free alongside the rest of the app on GitHub Pages (see step 5b) rather than through paid Firebase Storage — upload the image to a `photos/` folder in your repo, then paste its filename into the question editor.
+Pick a file and it uploads and resizes automatically (max 1600px on the longest side, to stay fast without losing detail).
 They show up right in the assessment when someone's taking it, and clicking one opens it full-size.
+Needs Storage turned on — see step 5b above.
+Anyone with the admin password can add a photo this way, same as adding a question or building a template — no GitHub access needed.
 - **Acknowledging IMMEDIATE failures**: the Dashboard now lists each completed assessment with an unreviewed IMMEDIATE (critical) item failure, with a "Mark reviewed" button right there.
 Reviewing one